Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Frederick James Baylis was born in 1862 in Gloucestershire to Frederick George Baylis, a newspaper editor and reporter, and his wife Louisa Lane.

-Frederick first appears on the 1871 Census aged nine living with his parents, grandfather William Baylis and younger siblings Edith and Gerald at 4 Jessamine Villas Parliament Street, Littleworth, Gloucestershire.
+Frederick first appears on the 1871 Census aged 9, living with his parents, grandfather William Baylis, and younger siblings Edith, and Gerald at 4 Jessamine Villas, Parliament Street, Littleworth, Gloucestershire.

 A year after their marriage, Frederick and Deborah celebrated the birth of their first child, a son, Gilbert Frederick, closely followed by a daughter Eva Deborah in 1886.
 Beatrice Mary was born later in 1888, followed a year later by Herbert Henry in 1889 and Henry Gerald in 1890.

-Frederick George Baylis passes away on 3rd October 1906 at his home Belmont Lodge in Belmont Road, Maidenhead.
-He left control of the Maidenhead Advertiser to his four surviving children Edith, Bertha, Gerald and Watson
+Frederick George Baylis passes away on 3rd October 1906 at his home Belmont Lodge, Belmont Road, Maidenhead.
+He left control of the Maidenhead Advertiser to his four surviving children Edith, Bertha, Gerald, and Watson

-By 1911 Deborah has moved to 3 Raymond Road, Maidenhead, Berkshire along with her married daughter Beatrice and her baby granddaughter Phyllis Deborah Kille.
-Still living with Deborah are her daughter Eva who is working as a grocers clerk for the Co Operative, her son Herbert Henry who is working as an assistant antique dealer, Henry Gerald who is working as an iron smith.
-Her daughter Kate is working as a drapers clerk and finally young Frederick who is working as an apprentice printer for the Maidenhead Advertiser.
+By 1911 Deborah had moved to 3 Raymond Road, Maidenhead, Berkshire, along with her married daughter Beatrice and her baby granddaughter Phyllis Deborah Kille.
+Still living with Deborah are her daughter Eva who is working as a grocers clerk for the Co-Operative, her son Herbert Henry who is working as an assistant antique dealer, Henry Gerald who is working as an iron smith, daughter Kate is working as a drapers clerk, and finally young Frederick who is working as an apprentice printer for the Maidenhead Advertiser.

 Sunday, 9 February 2014